Program coordinator jobs in Stamford, CT - 496 jobs

 The following statements are intended to describe the general nature and level of work being performed.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties and skills required of personnel so classified.
 Employees may be required to perform other job-related duties as instructed by the Supervisor, subject to reasonable accommodations.

-• Teach functional skills, including work readiness, independent living, behavior management, and community integration.
+• Teach functional skills based on individual assessments, including work readiness, independent living, behavior management, and other areas of development.

-• Act as liaison with community organizations, volunteer sites, and agencies.
+• Act as a liaison with community organizations to support inclusion and training opportunities.

-• Participate in planning meetings and contribute to team decision-making.
+• Participate in planning meetings and contribute to individualized program development.

 Requirements

-• One (1) year of professional experience working directly with individuals with development disabilities preferred.
+• At least one (1) year of experience working with individuals with developmental disabilities is preferred

 What We Offer